-Comparison of the lines provided, write three of your own.
+<> D-2.
+Study the examples given below, then on the lines provided, write three of your own.
 Try to come up with some that you think you can use in your story.

-- My heart went thump, thump, thump when I spotted the spider. - The clock cukooed its annoying song.
+- My heart went thump, thump, thump when I spotted the spider. - The clock cukooed its annoying song. - The cat meowed as the dog chased it up the tree.